 HIPAA requires that I provide you with a Notice of Privacy Practices for use and disclosure of Protected Health Information (PHI) for treatment, payment and health care operations.
 This document contains a summary of information about HIPAA (Health Insurance Portability and Accountability Act), which is a federally mandated privacy act protecting patient rights with regard to the use and disclosure of your Protected Health Information (PHI) for the purpose of treatment, payment, and health care operations.
-In addition to the HIPAA brochure that I will provide you, the full document explains HIPAA and its application to your personal health information in greater detail.
-It is available on-line at: http://www.hhs.gov/ocr/privacy/hipaa/understanding/consumers/index.html
+You can also learn more about HIPAA and its application to your personal health information in greater detail on-line at: http://www.hhs.gov/ocr/privacy/hipaa/understanding/consumers/index.html

 MY QUALIFICATIONS AND CREDENTIALS